Student Subjective Wellbeing Questionnaire

 Response-Referenced Interpretations

-Here's an interpretation guide for mapping average-item score ranges onto their respective item response anchors:
+Here is an interpretation guide for mapping average-item score ranges onto their respective item response anchors:

 • 1.0–1.49 = almost never